toddmotto/angularjs-styleguide/README.md

 export default AppComponent;
 ```

 A root module is then created, with `AppComponent` imported and and registered with `.component('app', AppComponent)`.
 Further imports for submodules (component and common modules) are made to include all components relevant for the application.
-We use the `.name` property on each module to access the `String` value registered for each component module.

 ```js
 // app.js